 - Fox 66

 - ABC 7

 - WWJ AM 950 and WJR AM 760

-Providing our students with the best educational experience is our commitment.
-Having our students take part in our programs and learning environments each day is very important.
 Once again, thank you for your support.
-We will continue to keep safety the priority for our over 3,200 students and hundreds of staff that are part of the Holly Area Schools family.
+We will continue to keep safety the priority for our over 3,200 students and hundreds of staff members that are part of the Holly Area Schools family.